Deploying an Agent

 Configure provisioning (Kafka / SchemaRegistry / Kafka Connect)

-Provisioning offers various connection starting with:
+Provisioning offers various connections starting with:

 lensesAgent: